jadersonfarias/timer-modo-dark/README.md

 #light mode
 <img src="favicon/light.png" alt="light">

-## Funcionalidades
+## functionality

-- Play   : aciona o timer;
+- Play   : triggers the timer;
 - Stop   : para o timer;
-- mais + : aumenta em mais 5 minutos o tempo do timer;
+- more + : increases by more 5 minutes o tempo do timer;
-- menos - : diminui em 5 minutos o tempo do timer.
+- less - : decreases in 5 minutes o tempo do timer.
-- quando um card é selecionado ele muda de cor e começa a tocar o som específico
+- when a card is selected it changes color and starts playing the specific sound
-- o volume é controlado por um slider
+- the volume is controlled by a slider
-- botão moddo dark que muda o tema
+- dark mode button that changes the theme